 In November of 1864, the year of our founding, a U.S. militia group attacked and murdered an estimated 160 women, children and elderly members of the Cheyenne and Arapaho tribes at Sand Creek in Southeastern Colorado.

-The massacre was planned in large part by the person most often associated with founding the University, John Evans, who was governor of the Colorado Territory at the time.
-We are obligated as an institution to learn about and to learn from this tragedy, and to carry the lessons from it into our current efforts to dedicate ourselves to the public good.
+The Sand Creek Massacre was planned by Col. John Chivington, a member of our original Board of Directors, and carried out by military troops under his command.
+However, the conditions under which the massacre could occur, including the raising of Chivington's forces, were created in large part by the person most often associated with founding the University, John Evans, who was governor and superintendent of Indian affairs of the Colorado Territory.
 By recognizing Evans’ role and learning more about the Cheyenne and Arapaho peoples who once lived on this land, we are able to understand our past more fully and promote healing from this dark moment in our collective history.

 We give particular attention to supporting and working with Colorado's Cheyenne and Arapaho communities through documentary screenings, lectures and special healing ceremonies, often as part of campus events like our annual Diversity Summit.